Foreknowledge and Free Will

 Using the example of the proposition T, the argument that infallible foreknowledge of T entails that you do not answer the telephone freely can be formulated as follows:

 This argument is formulated in a way that makes its logical form as perspicuous as possible, and there is a consensus that this argument or something close to it is valid.
 That is, if the premises are all true, the conclusion follows.
 The compatibilist about infallible foreknowledge and free will must therefore find a false premise.
 There are four premises that are not straightforward substitutions in definitions: (1), (2), (5), and (9).
 Premises (1) and (2) have been attacked in influential ways in the history of discussion of theological fatalism.
 Boethius and Aquinas denied premise (1) on the grounds that God and his beliefs are not in time, a solution that has always had some adherents.
-William of Ockham denied premise (2) on the grounds that the necessity of the past does not apply to the entire past, and God's past beliefs are in the part of the past to which the necessity of the past does not apply.
+William of Ockham denied premise (2) on the grounds that the necessity of the past does not apply to the entire past, and God’s past beliefs are in the part of the past to which the necessity of the past does not apply.
 This solution also has some contemporary adherents.
-Premise (9) has been attacked by a few contemporary philosophers who argue that the denial of (9) is consistent with maintaining that human beings have libertarian free will, the kind of free will that is incompatible with causal determinism.
+Premise (9) has been attacked by a few contemporary philosophers who argue that the denial of (9) is consistent with maintaining that human beings have libertarian free will, the kind of free will that is incompatible with causal determinism (Zagzebski, 1991).
 It has been proposed that Augustine had a form of this solution (Hunt 1999), although it was not attributed to him historically.
 The denial of (9) is mostly due to contemporary discussions of the relation between free will and the ability to do otherwise.
-Premise (5) has rarely been disputed, although it might have been denied by Luis de Molina (Freddoso 1988, 57–58), and it has been denied in some of the recent literature.
+Premise (5) has rarely been disputed and is an analogue of an axiom of modal logic.
+However, it might have been denied by Luis de Molina (Freddoso 1988, 57–58), and it has been denied in some of the recent literature.
 Finally, we will consider the possibility that premise (2) can be rejected in a more radical way than the Ockhamist position.
 In addition to the foregoing compatibilist solutions, there are two incompatibilist responses to the problem of theological fatalism.
 One is to deny that God (or any being) has infallible foreknowledge.
 The other is to deny that human beings have free will in the libertarian sense of free will.
 These responses will be discussed in section 3.
-The relationship between theological fatalism and two other historically important forms of fatalism—logical fatalism and causal fatalism, will be discussed in section 4.
+The relationship between theological fatalism and logical fatalism will be discussed in section 4.
 In section 5 we will look at the problem of fatalism as a special case of a more general problem in the metaphysics of time that has nothing to do with free will.

 This solution collapses truth into necessity and falsehood into impossibility, at least for propositions about the future.
 That may be sufficient to make it implausible to some logicians, but it is not clear that this move avoids the problem of theological fatalism anyway.
 According to the definition of infallibility used in the basic argument, if God is infallible in all his beliefs, then it is not possible that God believes T and T is false.
 But there is a natural extension of the definition of infallibility to allow for the case in which T lacks a truth value but will acquire one in the future: If God is infallible in all his beliefs, then it is not possible that God believes T and T is either false or becomes false.
 If so, and if God believes T, we get an argument for theological fatalism that parallels our basic argument.
 Premise (4) would need to be modified as follows: